drchrispinnock/gcp-node-example/article.md

 - If your project is called *tezos-project* and you create a service account with short name *serviceacct*, the service account will be *serviceacct@tezos-project.iam.gserviceaccount.com*
 - You will need to consider the project name and service account name in the ```gcloud``` command - use variables.

-3. Modify the postinstall script so that the Tezos node runs on mainnet.
+3. Modify the postinstall script so that the Tezos node runs on *mainnet*.

 4. Modify your script from 2 to setup 3 nodes - one in USA, one in Europe and one in Japan.